 American manufacturing is on the upswing.
 Hiring activity is at historic highs; reshoring is bringing production back to the U.S., and buyers are spending more on new suppliers than they have in recent years.

 Business owners continue to be cautious with investments and costs, with good reason.
 Even as manufacturing and the economy as a whole make gains, the memory of tougher times looms.
-Fortunately, the digital marketing landscape today allows you to take substantial steps to grow your business and expand into new markets.
+Fortunately, today's digital marketing landscape allows you to take substantial steps to grow your business and expand into new markets.

 Through market expansion, you instantly open up brand new revenue streams — and inbound marketing helps make it possible.
 Read on to learn how.